casualwriter/casual-markdown-blog/README.md

 ## casual-markdown-blog

-Build blog site by markdown files.
+Build blog site by markdown files and single html [index.html](source/index.html)

+What we need is config home page at [index.md](https://raw.githubusercontent.com/casualwriter/casual-markdown-blog/main/source/index.md), then start write post in markdown!

 It is very handy to build simple blog-site from markdown files, and host on static web hosting.
 For example,